Eva808/iris-keyboard-keymap/README.md

 - CapsLock backlight
 - Macros

-For correct work of CapsLock backlight it must be on the master side.
+For the CapsLock backlight to work correctly, it must be on the master side.